somaproject/acqboard/docs/signalchain/signalchain.rst

 **************

-This chapter outlines the design and implementation of the primary soma signal processing chain, from low-level differential input to encoded binary data at the output of the fiber interface.
+This chapter outlines the design and implementation of the primary Soma signal processing chain, from low-level differential input to encoded binary data at the output of the fiber interface.
 This is a design chapter only; all figures are from simulation and design specifications.